NodeMixaholic/LowJS/README.md

 ```
 main.py:

-runPyeta("""console.writeLine('Hello, world!')
+exec(getPyeta("""console.writeLine('Hello, world!')
-console.writeLine('Note that this does not work with Pyetas Panda3D/PyGame tools.')""")
+console.writeLine('Note that this does not work with Pyetas Panda3D/PyGame tools.')"""))

 ```